Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

     ```
 1. [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) to prevent destructive behavior from occurring during reboot.
       > **`NOTE`** This safeguard needs to be _removed_ to facilitate bare-metal deployments of new nodes.
 The linked [Enable NCN Disk Wiping Safeguard](#enable-ncn-disk-wiping-safeguard) procedure can be used to disable the safeguard by setting the value back to `0`.
 1. Download and install/upgrade the workaround and documentation RPMs.
+If this machine does not have direct internet
+   access these RPMs will need to be externally downloaded and then copied to be installed.
    ```bash
    ncn-m001# rpm -Uvh https://storage.googleapis.com/csm-release-public/shasta-1.4/docs-csm-install/docs-csm-install-latest.noarch.rpm
    ncn-m001# rpm -Uvh https://storage.googleapis.com/csm-release-public/shasta-1.4/csm-install-workarounds/csm-install-workarounds-latest.noarch.rpm